judus/argon/readme.md

 if (file_exists($file) && !$_ENV['DEV']) {
     require_once $file;
-    $container = new CompiledContainer();
+    $container = new App\Compiled\ProdContainer();
 } else {
-    $container = new ArgonContainer();
+    $container = new ArgonContainer(strictMode: true);
     // configure $container...

     $compiler = new ContainerCompiler($container);
-    $compiler->compileToFile($file);
+    $compiler->compile(
+        $file,
+        className: 'ProdContainer',
+        namespace: 'App\\Compiled',
+        strictMode: true
+    );
 }
 ```
 The compiled container is a pure PHP class with zero runtime resolution logic for standard bindings.
-It eliminates reflections and parameter lookups by generating dedicated methods for each service.
-All bindings, tags, parameters, and interceptors are statically resolved and written as native PHP code.
+In **strict mode** the generated class omits the dynamic fallback entirely—missing registrations fail fast with `NotFoundException`.
+In magic mode it continues to fall back to the runtime resolver when needed.

 ---